Reinhard-CASPNET/Assessment-1/README.md

 # CASPNET Developer Assessment 1
 > Prepared by Reinhard Pretorius
 ## Intro
-👋 Welcome potential CASPNET developer! 🚀 This assessment is designed to test your software development and problem-solving skills.
+👋 Welcome potential CASPNET Developer! 🚀 This assessment is designed to test your software development and problem-solving skills.

 ---
 ## Scenario